March 2018 HitBTC review update

 Perhaps one of the most daunting challenges an Bitocin newbie has is to understand how trading works.
 Bid, Ask, Volume and Spread are just some of words in this very confusing vocabulary.
 HitBTC does one thing exceptionally well that isn’t provided on any other trading platform today – it supplies you with a demo mode.

 With a click of a button you can enable the demo mode (did I mention they have a great UI ?).
 In the demo mode you can experiment as much as you like while trading under live market conditions.
 This is especially important if you’re a newbie and want to acquire some experience before putting your money on the line.
 The only other place I’ve seen an actual demo mode is in Forex companies like Plus500 or AvaTrade and they trade only with Bitcoin CFDs.
+Keep in mind that when trading CFDs your captial is at risk.
 If there is one feature that differentiates HitBTC from other platforms it’s this demo mode.

 HitBTC is focused on major markets